2000 United States presidential election recount in Florida: Media recounts

 The study notes that because of the possibility of mistakes, it is difficult to conclude that Gore would have won under the strict standard or that a high degree of certainty obtained in the study's results.
 It also remarks that there were variations between examiners and that election officials often did not provide the same number of undervotes as were counted on Election Day.
 Furthermore, the study did not consider overvotes, ballots that registered more than one vote when counted by machine.

-The study also found that undervotes originating in optical-scan counties differ from those from punchcard counties in a particular characteristic.
-Undervotes from punch-card counties give new votes to candidates in roughly the same proportion as the county's official vote.
+The study also found that undervotes originating in optical-scan counties differ from those from punch card counties in a particular characteristic.
+Undervotes from punch card counties give new votes to candidates in roughly the same proportion as the county's official vote.
 Furthermore, the number of undervotes correlates with how well the punch-card machines are maintained, and not with factors such as race or socioeconomic status.
 Undervotes from optical-scan counties, however, correlate with Democratic votes more than Republican votes, and in particular to counties that scanned ballots at a central location rather than at precinct locations.
 Optical-scan counties were the only places in the study where Gore gained more votes than Bush, 1,036 to 775.